Last updated 14/6/24

 • Acclimatise the product and let it come close to equilibrium before you put it on the floor.

-In very real terms, not acclimating your floor can be like putting a restrained spring on your floor and letting it loose.
+In very real terms, not acclimating your floor can be like releasing a restrained spring.

-Of course, from our point of view, you are far better off acclimatising the floor before the product is laid.
+Of course, we believe you are far better off acclimatising the floor before laying the product.
 It can then equalise with the environment before installation.
 From here, it will still grow and shrink a little with the seasons, but the initial growth cycle will already have occurred.
 You may get lucky in the sense that your product has come from a warehouse with similar environmental conditions to your home.
 But without measuring the Moisture Content of your floor, there will be no way to know this.

 • Take the boxed flooring into your house before installation (not the garage).
 Stack the boxes in piles on your floor.